Copperas Cove, Texas: Annual events and festivals

 Rabbit Fest is a four-day arts and crafts festival held on the third weekend of May each year.
 Festivities include a carnival, midway, parade, chili cook-off, and many other activities.

 The Ogletree Gap Heritage Festival is held at the city's original town site, the Ogletree Gap Stagecoach and Post Office.
 It occurs annually on the third weekend of October.
-Food, arts and crafts, Civil War reenactments, a petting zoo, pony rides, and kids games are available.
+Food, arts and crafts, Civil War reenactments, a petting zoo, pony rides, and kids' games are available.

 The Krist Kindl Markt is held on the first weekend of December in downtown Copperas Cove.
-It is a German-inspired open air Christmas market sponsored by the Copperas Cove Chamber of Commerce and Visitor's Bureau.
+It is a German-inspired, open-air Christmas market sponsored by the Copperas Cove Chamber of Commerce and Visitor's Bureau.
 It typically hosts live music and performances by local groups.
-There is also a night-time Christmas parade.
+Also, a night-time Christmas parade is held.

 Begun in 2000, the Copperas Cove Classic Road Race is held mid-January each year.
 The bike race covers 83 mi of the city's hilly terrain.

 The C.H.A.M.P.S.
 Heart of Texas Bowl is hosted by Copperas Cove at Bulldawg Stadium.
-The first HOT Bowl was held in 2001.
+The first bowl game was held in 2001.